USEPA/WNTR/documentation/morph.rst

 After simulating hydraulics on both the original and skeletonized network, node pressure can be compared to determine how skeletonization impacts system behavoir. :numref:`fig-skel-hydraulics` shows the median (dark blue line) and the 25th to 75th percentile (shaded region) for node pressure throughout the network over a 4 day simulation.
-Pressure differences are generally less than 2 meters in this example.
+Pressure differences are generally less than 5% in this example.

 .. doctest::
     :hide: